-SEA Objective effects, signif t of effect (consider in the effect in term ct and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes. - To maintain and enhance the quality of landscapes and townscapes ++ ++ ++ This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes. - To maintain and enhance the quality of landscapes and townscapes ++ ++ ++ This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes.
 Specific criteria is included with reference to historic landscapes and settings of buildings. - To improve quality of surroundings ++ ++ ++ This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes.
 Specific criteria is included with reference to historic landscapes and settings of buildings. - To conserve and where appropriate enhance the historic environment and cultural heritage ++ ++ ++ This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes.
-Specific criteria is included with reference to historic landscapes and - archaeological sites To improve air quality х Х х n/a - To reduce the effect of traffic on the environment х X х n/a - To reduce contributions to climate change х Х х n/a - To reduce vulnerability to climate change х Х х n/a - To improve water quality + + + This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes.
-Specific criteria is included with reference to historic landscapes and settings of buildings. - To provide for sustainable sources of water supply Х Х х n/a - To avoid, reduce and manage flood risk х Х х n/a - To conserve soil resources and quality + + + This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes.
+Specific criteria is included with reference to historic landscapes and - archaeological sites To improve air quality Х Х х n/a - To reduce the effect of traffic on the environment Х Х х n/a - To reduce contributions to climate change Х X х n/a - To reduce vulnerability to climate change Х Х х n/a - To improve water quality + + + This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes.
+Specific criteria is included with reference to historic landscapes and settings of buildings. - To provide for sustainable sources of water supply Х Х х n/a - To avoid, reduce and manage flood risk Х Х х n/a - To conserve soil resources and quality + + + This policy seeks to preserve and enhance the local distinctiveness of the Border Group parishes.
 Specific criteria is included with reference to historic landscapes and settings of buildings. - To minimise the production of waste